herbie-fp/herbie/ASPLOS25.md

 The machine we used for our evaluation used an AMD EPYC 7702 CPU, with 512 GB of RAM, running Ubuntu 20.04 LTS.
-You will need to install a number of tools and libraries.
 We ran our evaluation using `bash`.

+This guide comes in three parts:
+ - Installation
+ - Testing
+ - Evaluation

+## Installation

+The evaluation relies on a number of tools and libraries.
+We assume your system has the bare essentials including `git` and `make`.

+ - Racket
+ - Rust
+ - Python (with numpy, matplotlib, scipy)
+ - Julia
+ - CMake
+ - Clang
+ - libvdt

+Please read through each subsection to install the necessary software.

 ### Racket